SpookyGuru/DevJam-1/Labs/Core/Lab 10 Pivotal - Apigee Edge Service Broker/README.md

 	```
 	This time, when you send the request, the requst should show up in the trace of your API Proxy.

-	In essence, the API you have created from PCF is now managed by Apigee. oh, yeah! *Congratulations!*...
+	In essence, the API you have created from PCF is now managed by Apigee.
+Oh, yeah! *Congratulations!*...

 	What does this mean
 	- You have analytics across all your APIs, created through PCF